AP sources: Browns QB Deshaun Watson suspended for 6 games

 As he awaited the ruling, Watson has been in training camp with the Browns.
 He has continued to take most of the reps with the first-team offense, which will be turned over to backup Jacoby Brissett while he’s sidelined.

-While the NFL pushed for a severe penalty, the union had argued Watson shouldn’t be punished at all because he was not convicted of any crime.
+The league had pushed for an indefinite suspension of at least one year and a $5 million fine for the 26-year-old Watson during a three-day hearing before Robinson in June.
+The NFL Players’ Association argued Watson shouldn’t be punished at all because he was not convicted of any crime.

 Two grand juries in Texas declined to indict Watson on criminal complaints brought by 10 of the women.